 • Experience or education in permaculture, horticulture, farming, gardening, forestry, outdoor/environmental education, or community living is a bonus!

-Volunteers will be provided with either a room in the lodge or a trailer.
+Volunteers will be provided with either a room in the lodge, bunkhouse, or a trailer.
 There is also plenty of room to camp if that is preferred.
 We provide all basic food.
-During programs, meals are shared, but during the off-season most meals are cook-for-yourself.
-There are also 1,138 acres to explore!
+During programs, meals are shared, but during the off-season most meals are cook-for-yourself or cook-for-each-other.
+There are also 1,263 acres to explore!

 We are located outside of Goldendale, WA – a small, rural town with a population of around 3,000 - a 2.5 hour drive from Portland, OR.
 We are on the eastern edge of the Columbia River Gorge, which has vast trails, rivers and waterfalls galore, and extremely interesting climate variations.
 It’s beautiful here!

-A note about the horses: we love to take our volunteers out on the trail when time and weather / ground conditions allow, but this may only be a couple times per month.
+A note about the horses: we love to take our volunteers out on the trail when time and weather / ground conditions allow, but this may only be once during your stay.
 Riding possibilities can be limited by conditions and program demands of the horses.
 But there are other ways to connect with horses that we may be able to facilitate as well.

 Eingeschränkter Internet Zugang